-It has always been ironic to me that we speak on “Personal Accountability and the QBQ!” in live, interactive sessions all around the country, and then head to airports.
+It has always been ironic to me that we conduct in live, interactive “Personal Accountability and the QBQ!” sessions all around the country, and then head to airports.
 With airlines.
 And delays.
 Hot beds of frustration, anger, and where the worst in people can come out.

 Sadly, today was one of those days for me.
-It all started last night around 11:00pm when my airline cancelled my flight home from Louisville to Madison, WI.
+It all started last night around 11pm when my airline cancelled my flight home from Louisville to my home in Madison*, WI.
 After almost 90 minutes on the phone, (83 of those minutes spent listening to advertisements and irritating music), I had a new flight on a different airline at an earlier time.
-I figured it was a blessing in disguise, getting me home to my children (2 1/2 and 5 months) and husband two hours earlier than planned.
+I figured it was a blessing in disguise, getting me home to my children and husband two hours earlier than planned.
 I went to bed past midnight tired, but glad to have that settled.

 I had a blast this morning speaking for Pizza Hut on QBQ! and facilitating discussion around ideas like, “Stress is a choice,” “Asking better questions,” “Letting go of what we can’t control,” and other solid, true concepts.
 I spent more time than usual on the idea that stress is a choice.
 I must have subconsciously known I needed it …

 I made my 1:24pm flight no problem.
 We landed on time in Detroit.
 And then the trouble began.
 We sat.
 And sat.
 And sat—waiting for a missing gate agent so we could park the plane and let us off.
 Here’s a summary of the extenuating circumstances that slammed together in this awful 30-minute window:

 - I originally only had a 35-minute connection.
 Tight, but doable.